The Wheel of Time: Plot

 From then, the story expands and protagonist Rand, as well as the other characters, are frequently split into different groups, pursuing different missions or agendas aimed at furthering the cause of the Dragon Reborn, sometimes thousands of miles apart.
 Broadly speaking, the original group of characters from the Two Rivers make new allies, gain experience, and become figures of some influence and authority.
 As they struggle to unite the western kingdoms against the Dark One's forces, their task is complicated by rulers of the nations who refuse to give up their authority and by factions such as the Children of the Light, who do not believe in the prophecies, and the Seanchan, the people of a long-lost colony of Artur Hawkwing's empire across the western ocean who have returned, believing it is their destiny to conquer the world.
 The Aes Sedai also become divided between those who believe the Dragon Reborn should be strictly controlled and those who believe he must lead them into battle as he did in the earlier war.
 As the story expands, new characters representing different factions are introduced; although this expansion of the narrative allows the sheer scale of the growing struggle to be effectively depicted, it has been criticized for slowing the pace of the novels and sometimes reducing the appearances of the original or main cast to extended cameos.

-By the eleventh novel, it has become clear that the Last Battle, caused when the Dark One is able to exert its influence directly on the world once more, is imminent.
-The Last Battle is depicted in the fourteenth and final novel in the series, A Memory of Light.
+By the sixth novel, Lord of Chaos (1994), it has become clear that the Last Battle, triggered when the Dark One is able to exert its influence directly on the world once more, is imminent, as only three Seals (keys to the Dark One's prison) are intact.
+Once the remaining Seals break, the Dark One will be free to touch the world.
+The Last Battle, Tarmon Gai'don, is depicted in the fourteenth and final novel in the series, A Memory of Light (2013).

-Books in the series

-All paperback (PB) page totals given are for the most widely available mass-market paperback editions.
-The page count for the hardback (HB) editions does not include a glossary or appendix, page counts.
+Novels

-In 2002 the first book, The Eye of the World, was repackaged as two volumes with new illustrations for younger readers: From the Two Rivers, including an extra chapter (Ravens) before the existing prologue, and To the Blight with an expanded glossary.
-In 2004 the same was done with The Great Hunt, with the two parts being The Hunt Begins and New Threads in the Pattern.
+In 2002, The Eye of the World was repackaged as two volumes with new illustrations for younger readers: From the Two Rivers, including an extra chapter (Ravens) before the existing prologue; and To the Blight with an expanded glossary.
+In 2004, the same was done with The Great Hunt, with the two parts being The Hunt Begins and New Threads in the Pattern.

-Prologue eBooks

-On several occasions, chapters from various books in the series were released several months in advance of publication.
-These were released in eBook format as promotional tools for the then-upcoming release.